nyu-daniel-zint/intro-to-computer-science-2024-spring/slides/arrays.md

 ## Overview

-The `ArrayList` class, part of the `java.util` package, is designed to give programmers a more dynamic array-like expeirence than the primitive arrays can do.
+The `ArrayList` class, part of the `java.util` package, is designed to give programmers a more dynamic array-like experience than the primitive arrays can do.

 - an `ArrayList` does not have a fixed length